RubixML/Credit/README.md

 $dataset = Unlabeled::fromIterator($samples);
 ```

-Use the `load()` factory method on Persistent Model to reconstitute the model from storage.
+Using the `load()` factory method on Persistent Model we can reconstitute the model we trained from storage.
+The `load()` method takes an instance of a persister pointing to the model data in storage.

 ```php
 use Rubix\ML\PersistentModel;